How Freshome Reached 4 Million Monthly Pageviews: A Success Story in Niche Domination

 When did you get your ‘aha-I’m-onto-something-big here’ moment?

-As for turning it into a business, I guess you could say freshome became more than just a one-man blog the day I started working with my current Web Chief Editor, Lavinia Patrascu.
-She contacted me after being a reader for some time and asked me if I needed help.
+As for turning it into a business, I guess you could say Freshome became more than just a one-man blog the day I started working with my current Web Chief Editor, Lavinia Patrascu.
+She contacted me after being a reader for some time and asked if I needed help.
 That was about 2 years into it.

-What did freshome have that got ahead of other similar design blogs?
+What did Freshome have that got ahead of other similar design blogs?

 I would say it’s our modern, contemporary style.
 We only present houses that we love and know are part of that specific architectural niche.
 It’s similar to music or clothes.
 If you like a certain brand or listen to a specific type of music, you’re usually loyal to that.
 You don’t easily switch to something else.
 The architectural and interior design world is similar.

 Our users love our contemporary, modern style.
 That’s how we grew that core, loyal user base.
 I think that’s also why the site is a success.
 Ever since the beginning, I’ve posted only stuff I personally like.
-I went with my guts.
+I went with my gut.
 And then other folks seemed to like the same things I liked, so they became readers.

 Starting a blog today

 You can do it if you have a solid budget.
-If you don’t have money to invest, at least make sure you have a great team, made up of people who can help each other.
+If you don’t have money to invest, at least make sure you have a great team made up of people who can help each other.

 For a specific niche, I’d need to do some research first.
-For promoting the site, I’d pretty much use the same arsenal I’ve used before.
+For promoting the site, I’d pretty much use the same strategies I’ve used before.
 Networking would be a big part.
-I’d try to comment, message, and e-mail all the big players in my chosen niche.
+I’d try to comment, message, and email all the big players in my chosen niche.
 Those people are the ones who can help you grow because they already have the ‘eyeballs’ you need.
 Building that inner circle of powerful blogs and publications is crucial.

 If your readers are looking to me for automated solutions, please note I won’t recommend any.
 Long term, they all fail.
 Don’t try tricking the search engines or your readers.
 You’ve got to be real.
-If you want to build a real brand that is!
+If you want to build a real brand, that is!

 Also, about the niche… I’d like to point out that, if you’re doing your job right, most niches can be profitable.
 What matters is reporting relevant news, doing it daily, with an original voice, and being patient.

-Last Word Of Advice
+Last Word of Advice

 Any last thoughts?
 Any advice for our freelancers who would like to start their own business?